 Christensen has already spent 622 days in pre-trial detention.
-One day in pre-trial detention is taken as equivalent to a day and half in a correctional colony.
+One day in pre-trial detention is taken as equivalent to a day and half in a labour camp.
 Should his sentence enter legal force, he is therefore likely to serve about three years and five months.

 Once he receives a copy in writing, Christensen will have ten days to challenge the judge's decision, and his lawyers are already preparing an appeal, Jehovah's Witnesses say.
 "We will continue to fight for justice through the courts, right up to the European Court of Human Rights," his wife Irina Christensen told Forum 18 from Oryol on 6 February.
 "The fight has only just begun."

 "Stupid and insane"

 Ivan Fomin of the Prosecutors' Office, who led the prosecution case at Christensen's trial, had asked the court on 23 January for a sentence of six and a half years' imprisonment.